Robust Hamiltonicity in families of Dirac graphs: Introduction

 \subsection{Organization}

-The remainder of this paper is organized in the following way.
-In the next subsection, we mention a few notations used throughout this paper.
+The remainder of this paper is organized as follows.
+In the next subsection, we introduce some notation used throughout this paper.
 In \Cref{sec:outline}, we outline a brief proof sketch of our main results.
 In \Cref{section:vortex}, we develop some preliminary tools (including vortex and absorber) needed to prove our main results.
-The subsequent two sections contain the main proofs (i.e., the proof of \Cref{thm:main_spread,thm:main_spread_exceptional}), and they are separated to deal with the cases depending on whether the family is close to an extremal family or not (see~\Cref{def:extremal family} for the definition).
+The subsequent two sections contain the main proofs (i.e., the proofs of \Cref{thm:main_spread,thm:main_spread_exceptional}), and they are separated to deal with the cases depending on whether the family is close to an extremal family or not (see~\Cref{def:extremal family} for the definition).
 We prove \Cref{thm:main_distinct_packing} in parallel to \Cref{thm:main_spread,thm:main_spread_exceptional}.
 Finally, \Cref{section:property preserve} contains the proof of a technical lemma from \Cref{sec:outline}.